Bhutan’s Drukair Orders Airbus A320neo & A321XLR, Plans Long Haul Flights

 Bottom line

-Drukair has announced its fleet renewal plans, as the airline intends to add five Airbus A320-family aircraft to its fleet, though the planes will only start to join the fleet in 2030.
+Drukair has finalized its fleet renewal plans, as the airline intends to add five Airbus A320-family aircraft to its fleet, though the planes will only start to join the fleet in 2030.
 This order includes three A320neos and two A321XLRs, which will allow the airline to not only expand capacity, but also to launch long haul flights.

 I loved my visit to Bhutan several years ago, and can’t wait to visit again when the new economic capital opens, and when the airline has A321XLRs!
+The catch is that if the new economic capital doesn’t work out, the airline will convert those A321XLR orders into A320neos.

 What do you make of Drukair’s Airbus aircraft order?

-Conversations (15)
+Conversations (7)

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.